ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    |  YYYYMMDDHH               | Cycle directory (empty)                                                                               |
    +---------------------------+-------------------------------------------------------------------------------------------------------+

+..
+   COMMENT: Update WM links in table with v3 docs!

 In addition, running the SRW App in *community* mode creates the ``fix_am`` and ``fix_lam`` directories in ``EXPTDIR``.
 The ``fix_lam`` directory is initially empty but will contain some *fix* (time-independent) files after the grid, orography, and/or surface climatology generation tasks are run.

 .. _FixDirectories: